 Overview

 Additionally, you'll explore lighting design and how it is used in a live events context.
-By the end of the course, you’ll bring it all together and have the foundational knowledge needed to ensure performers and speakers can be seen both by cameras and by audiences.
+By the end of this SAIT Micro-credential course, you’ll bring it all together and have the foundational knowledge needed to ensure performers and speakers can be seen both by cameras and by audiences.

-AUDI-017 Introduction to Event Production and Content Creation is a mandatory prerequisite for this course.
+You must complete AUDI 017 Introduction to Event Production and Content Creation before registering for this course.

 Upon successful completion of this course, you’ll be able to: